-Our group studies avian genomics and the ecology of emerging Neotropical zoonotic diseases.
-We are museum scientists that blend the traditional specimen-based approaches with cutting-edge tools that have emerged during the “Age of DNA”.
-This provides remarkably powerful tools for investigating fundamental questions about the processes that form and maintain species diversity, as well as applied questions of biodiversity conservation and global health.
+Our group studies avian genomics and the ecology of emerging Neotropical diseases.
+We are museum scientists that blend specimen-based approaches with cutting-edge tools that have emerged during the “Age of DNA”.
+Our work is focused on Neotropical ecosystems and the southern Great Plains.

 Matthew Miller is the Curator of the Ornithology at the Sam Noble Oklahoma Museum of Natural History.
 Our group has an academic home in the University of Oklahoma’s Department of Biology.

 Jose Loaiza and I are sitting in the Copa Club at the Toucmen Airport working on our talks for the Zika training that is happening this week in Bolivia.
 It will be good to get back there and do some great work with awesome people.